-In a trend, a move from one price to another leads to profits and losses for the trader.
+In a trend, a move from one price to other leads to profits and losses for the trader.
 Generally, there are four significant factors that can trigger these trends.
 These include supply and demand, a change of government policy, speculation and expectation, and international transactions.

-Let’s say we’ve developed an edge that involves paying attention to the economics and politics in country X and we’ve formed an opinion on the future direction of country X’s currency.
+Let’s say we’ve developed an edge that involves paying attention to the economics and politics in country X, and we’ve formed an opinion on the future direction of country X’s currency.

-How then, do we spot a trend on the charts?
+How, then, do we spot a trend on the charts?

-This guide will explain the different ways to detect trends in forex currency pairs.
+This guide will explain the different ways to detect Forex trends in currency pairs.
 You can apply my methods to other markets, but for now, let’s focus on the forex market.
-Keep in mind this process should be part of a larger strategy such as swing trading forex chart patterns but whatever your strategy, it should be backtested and show promise.
+Keep in mind this process should be part of a larger strategy, such as swing trading forex chart patterns, but whatever your strategy, it should be backtested and show promise.

 Check out the guide below.